 An interesting theme for a good time in the city

-It is a great place to visit on rainy days in Munich and is best visited with a city tour guide, to get the best insight value on your visit.
+For rainy days in Munich is this my personal tip.
+The best way to visit is with a city tour guide, to get the best insight value on your visit.

-In 1468 constructions began on the Cathedral by architect Jorg von Haslbach and was completed 20 years later.
-The church, however, is clearly simply adorned in both it's exterior and interior, lacking in the rich traditional Gothic ornaments.
+In 1468 constructions began on the gothic Cathedral by architect Jorg von Haslbach.
+He completed the cathedral in 20 years.
+The church, however, is clearly simply adorned in both it’s exterior and interior, lacking in the rich traditional Gothic ornaments.
 Despite the grandeur of the Cathedral, with its two steeples, which look more like fortress towers, it certainly lacks the elegance expected of a place of worship of the period.

 Although there are several tales to the story of the Devil’s Footprint, they all have the same origins.